Aadhav-Raj/Task_Manager_App/README.md

 Retrofit: For network requests and data parsing.
 Django: Backend server for handling data and user authentication.
 REST API: Provides endpoints for user authentication and task CRUD operations.

+The app communicates with a custom Django backend under the link https://github.com/Aadhav-Raj/task_manager_web

 Prerequisites:
 Android Studio